tomoleary/tomoleary.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/ResearchElasticity.png" alt="">
   <figcaption>(Left) Adaptive mesh refinement with different formulations for a singular solution.
 (Center) Schematic diagrams of a complicated sheathed hose problem.
-(Right) The computed azimuthal stress on the two material in the hose. </figcaption>
+(Right) The computed azimuthal stress on the two materials in the hose. </figcaption>
 </figure>

 In a sequence of two papers, I analyzed and implemented four different formulations — denoted strong, mixed, primal, and ultraweak, respectively (see figure; left) — of a common linearized elasticity model.
-This project culminated in the analysis of a very difficult coupled rubber and steel two-material model (see figure; center and right).
+This project culminated in the analysis of a very difficult high material contrast coupled rubber and steel model (see figure; center and right).
 Here, due to the incompressibility of the rubber, standard displacement-only methods will often break down or ''lock.''
-Additionally, the steel in the model was very thin and so, likewise, some alternative formulations will often break down there.
+Additionally, the steel in the model is very thin and so, likewise, some alternative formulations will often break down there.
 Our solution was to develop a special method coupling two different formulations together at the material interface; hence, greatly improving the accuracy possible solely with either individual formulation.

 ##### Fuentes, F., Keith, B., Demkowicz, L., and Le Tallec, P. (2017).
 Coupled variational formulations of linear elasticity and the DPG methodology. _J.
 Comput.
 Phys._, 348:715-731. [[preprint](https://arxiv.org/abs/1609.08180)] [[doi](https://doi.org/10.1016/j.jcp.2017.07.051)]